Loading...

 Now use the definition of an electric field to compute the electric fields at that point due to the two other charges as below: \[k\frac{|q_1|}{r_1^2}=k\frac{|q_2|}{r^{2}} \quad \Longrightarrow \quad \frac{2}{x^{2}}=\frac{32}{16^{2}}\] Taking the square root of both sides, we obtain \[\frac{1}{x}=\frac{4}{16} \quad \Longrightarrow \quad x=4 \rm {cm}\]

-Solution: the equilateral triangle is a triangle that has all the same sides and angles.
+Solution: An equilateral triangle is a triangle that has all sides and angles equal.
 In this question, we are asked to find the net electric field midway on the $x$-axis.

 The calculation of the magnitude of the electric field at a point between the charges on the $x$-axis is straightforward.
-To find the electric field due to the charge $\rm 4\,\mu C$, the distance to the desired point is needed.
+To find the electric field due to the charge $\rm 4\,\mu C$, we need to determine the distance to the desired point.

 If you are getting ready for the AP Physics C exam, these problems on the electrostatic force are also relevant.